 Reports

 The discipline clubs are divided into two groups.
 The first group is referred to as the "Sunny Group" and consists of the geological, chemical engineering and engineering chemistry, applied math, and civil disciplines.
-The second group is called the "Happy Group" and consists of the engineering physics, electrical and computer, mechanical, and mining disciplines.
+The second group is called the "Happy Group" and consists of the engineering physics, electrical and computer, mechanical, mechatronics and mining disciplines.
 Clubs within the two groups will report at alternate Council meetings.

 All other reports will be presented at each Council.